vaibhavmagon/Kafka-Spark-Product-Recommendation/README.md

 (Kafka server syncs data flow between Producer and Consumers)

 - **Register 1st Topic**: kafka-topics --create --zookeeper localhost:2181 --topic idpushtopic --partitions 1 --replication-factor 1 <br/>
-(idpushtopic is the topic to get an Id of product for recommendations)
+(idpushtopic is the topic to get an Id of product for recommendations.
+To be run once only.)

 - **Register 2nd Topic**: kafka-topics --create --zookeeper localhost:2181 --topic prodRecommSend --partitions 1 --replication-factor 1 <br/>
-(prodRecommSend is the topic to which the stream pushes the recommendations)
+(prodRecommSend is the topic to which the stream pushes the recommendations.
+To be run once only.)

 - **Producer**: kafka-console-producer --broker-list localhost:9092 --topic idpushtopic <br/>
 (Producer to be opened in one window that ultimately pushes the product id to the spark stream)